devops-champ/observability-project/README.md

 # Scope of Observability Project

-The scope of this project is to learn the Obserability skills by configuring:
+The scope of this project is to learn the Obserability skills by configuring Honeycomb with a Python Flask backend.

-- Honeycomb
-- Rollbar

-In this project I will documents the process invloved in configuring Honeycomb and Rollbar.
+In this project I will documents the process invloved in configuring Honeycomb.

-## What is observability?
+## What is Observability?

-As we know for for programming languages we have debuggers, which helps us to find the errors in the program syntax, logic etc.
+As we know for programming languages we have debuggers, which helps us to find the errors in the program syntax, logic etc.
 Similarly for large software systems we need some means to capture what's going on in this system.
 To capture the overall health of the software system we make use of observability.

+Observability is the ability to understand the internal state of a system based on the data through logs, metrics, and traces.
+It helps to debug, monitor, and optimize systems in distributed and microservices environments.

-## Why someone should configure observability in their applications?
+## Why you should configure observability in your applications?

-## How it helps?
+Observability helps you understand what’s happening inside your application when it’s running in real-world environments.
+When users experience slow responses, errors, or unexpected behavior, observability tools can show you exactly where the problem is such as a slow database query, failed API call, or spike in traffic.

+By configuring observability, you gain real-time visibility into your application's health and performance, which helps you detect issues faster.

 ## Observability Terms